kamijou112/cs5229-2025-pa3/exercises/05-monitoring/README.md

 For any DNS request-response pair, when the number of *unsolicited* DNS response packets exceeds a certain threshold, i.e., `drop_threshold`, we will consider this as a potential DNS amplification attack.
 As such, we will drop all subsequent DNS response packets for that flow.

-Note that you are expected to reuse your sketch implementation from Programming Assignment 2.
+Note that you are expected to use your sketch implementation from Programming Assignment 2.
 As such, you will need to make a copy of `libsketch_impl.so` from PA2 into the root directory of this exercise.
+Later, we will provide a reference implementation of the sketch library for you to test your program once PA2 concludes.

 For this exercise, we provide you with two short packet traces under `sample-trace`.
 In these short traces, as the counts are small and the number of flows are less, the expected error rates should be little to none.